Parallel Randomized Tucker Decomposition Algorithms: Experimental Results

 \subsection{Accuracy Results}

-We present an experiment on a synthetic tensor demonstrating the accuracy of our algorithms compared to existing deterministic and randomized algorithms.
+We present an experiment on a synthetic tensor that demonstrates the accuracy of our algorithms compared to existing deterministic and randomized algorithms.
 In this experiment, we use both SRHT and Gaussian random matrices to compare numerical accuracy to the theoretical results we derived in \cref{sec:erroranalysis}.

-We construct a synthetic 3-way tensor $\T{X} \in \mb{R}^{500 \times 500 \times 500}$ by forming a (super-)diagonal tensor with geometrically decreasing entries and multiplying that tensor by a random orthogonal matrix along each mode.
-We set the largest entry of the original tensor to be 1 and choose the rate at which the core entries decrease to be .4 so that the 40th entry is approximately machine precision.
+We construct a synthetic 3-way tensor $\T{X} \in \mb{R}^{500 \times 500 \times 500}$ by forming a (super-) diagonal tensor with geometrically decreasing entries and multiplying that tensor by a random orthogonal matrix along each mode.
+We set the largest entry of the original tensor to be 1 and choose the rate at which the core entries decrease to be 0.4 so that the 40th entry is approximately machine precision.
 In our experiment, we compress this tensor to rank $(10,10,10)$ using an oversampling parameter of $p = 5$.
-We show boxplots of the relative error over 100 trials in \cref{fig:boxplot}, comparing results from all our algorithms (\cref{alg:rhosvd,alg:rsthosvd,alg:rhosvdkron,alg:rsthosvdkron,alg:rhosvdrekron}) using Gaussian random matrices, as well as our principal algorithms (\cref{alg:rsthosvdkron,alg:rhosvdrekron}) using SRHT random matrices.
-We also plot the relative error obtained from deterministic STHOSVD, \cref{alg:sthosvd}.
+We show boxplots of the relative error over 100 trials in \cref{fig:boxplot}, comparing results from all our algorithms (\cref{alg:rhosvd,alg:rsthosvd,alg:rsthosvdkron,alg:rhosvdrekron}) using Gaussian random matrices as well as our principal algorithms (\cref{alg:rsthosvdkron,alg:rhosvdrekron}) using SRHT random matrices.
+We also compare our truncation strategy to the strategy in \cite{che2021efficient}, and compare the relative error from all randomized algorithms to the relative error obtained from deterministic STHOSVD, \cref{alg:sthosvd}.

-In \cref{fig:boxplot}, we see that the relative errors for all the randomized algorithms deviate from the deterministic relative error by at most 10\% for the given rank (the medians are within 1\%) Also, the relative error for each trial are very close together with each algorithm, as even the outliers are within the same order of magnitude, with a standard deviation of $1.9\times 10^{-5}$.
-Regardless of random matrix or whether we reuse $\M{\Phi}_j$ matrices or generate new $\M{\Phi}_j$ matrices for each mode, we do not lose significant accuracy compared to either the deterministic approach or the standard randomized approach.
+In \cref{fig:boxplot}, we see that the relative errors for all our randomized algorithms deviate from the deterministic relative error by at most 10\% for the given rank (the medians are within 1\%) Also, the relative errors for each trial are very close together with each algorithm, as even the outliers are within the same order of magnitude, with a standard deviation of $1.9\times 10^{-5}$.
+Regardless of random matrix distribution or whether we reuse $\M{\Phi}_j$ matrices or generate new matrices for each mode, we do not lose significant accuracy compared to either the deterministic or standard randomized approaches.
+We can also see that the truncation strategy we employ in \cref{alg:rhosvd,alg:rsthosvd,alg:rsthosvdkron,alg:rhosvdrekron} is much more consistently accurate than the strategy in \cite{che2021efficient}.